pvigier/pvigier.github.io-jekyll/_posts/2017-06-15-part1-computational-graphs.md

 To go further we have two issues to tackle.
 The first one is that we have not access to the value of $$g$$ for all $$x$$ in $$\mathcal{X}$$, only those in $$D$$.
 Consequently, we will use a method called *empirical risk minimization* (ERM).
 Intuitively, we will try to have $$\forall (x, y) \in D, y \approx f(x)$$ and hope that it works well for the other values.

 Then we need to formalize a bit the approximation symbol $$\approx$$.
 To do that, we will use a cost function, we will note it $$J$$.
-There are a variety of different cost functions, a famous one is the quadratic cost :
+There are a variety of different cost functions, a famous one is the quadratic cost:

 $$
 J(f, D) = \sum_{(x, y) \in D}{||y - f(x)||_2^2}